- The World

-The Empire of the Holy Lance used to be a huge empire that stretched across almost the entire galaxy.
-As an empire based on human supremacy, it launched Holy Crusades across the galaxy, aiming to eradicate all non-humans.
-The entire galaxy stood together to fight its legions, a period in history known as the Great Galaxy War.
-One day, the Empire opened a gateway to another dimension and triggered a violent anomaly that threatened to consume the entire galaxy.
-When it ended, the whole Empire, along with its fleet, disappeared without a trace.
-The only thing left are ruins of their once beautiful home planet.
+The Holy Lance was a huge empire that conquered almost the entire galaxy and one day disappeared without a trace.
+During its short reign, the Empire launched devastating Holy Crusades across the galaxy, aiming to eradicate all non-human species.
+The entire galaxy stood together to fight the imperial legions, a period in history known as the Great Galaxy War.
+Driven by the pursuit of power, its ambitious emperor Daemon Lance opened a gateway to another dimension.
+He triggered an anomaly that caused the whole Empire, along with its fleet, to vanish in an instant.

 Monopoly on Solar Sails

 Over several decades, Stygians became reliant on solar sails technology.
 However, slowly but steadily, the Coggorts monopolized the production of solar sails, suppressed any competition, and even sanctioned entire planets.
 When it became too expensive to launch expeditions across the galaxy, Stygians gave up on the idea of searching for immortality.
 Instead, they started utilizing the alien artifact in their weaponry.

 When Coggorts learned of the Stygians’ actions, they grew concerned with their growing naval power.
 In response, Coggorts started locating the artifacts and either destroying them or utilizing them for their own needs.
 The harder Coggorts choked the Stygian’s economy, the more hateful Stygians grew towards Coggorts.
 They craved a strong leader who would rise against Coggorts’ hegemony.